letstryy/Image-Labelling-Tool-with-Google-Vision-Api/README.md

 A web based tool to label images.
 It uses Google Vision API returned Bounding Boxes coordinates.

 ## Google Vision Api
-Get the google vision document text detection api key and add to the file to see the results.
+Get the Google Vision Document Text Detection Api key and add to the file to see the results.

 ## Features